 Since it opened doors in 1938, Paul Stuart has been a leader in defining updated classic American style, providing the American man—and, more recently, his distaff counterpart—a level of sartorial confidence that always transcends the fleeting vagaries of mere fashion.

 What has kept the company, consistently modern and timely, without ever stooping to trendiness?
 A simple core belief: That owning personal style is vastly different from adopting “a look.
 Moreover, to trust that its clientele, given the knowledge and correct sartorial tools, will choose to express their individuality with confident erudition and an elegant sophistication that is always appropriate.

-Paul Stuart gladly tips its hat to Savile Row—“It’s an American interpretation of the Anglo roots,” says Paul Stuart President and CEO Michael Ostrove of the house style—but the company has repeatedly redefined Savile Row and numerous other national traditions—in an American idiom.
+Paul Stuart gladly tips its hat to Savile Row—but the company has repeatedly redefined Savile Row and numerous other national traditions—in an American idiom.

 Paul Stuart has done this principally by engaging in a conversation with men who like clothes.
 You can hear it in the company archives.
 The characteristic Paul Stuart voice, as expressed in print advertisements penned for years by the in-house bard Fischl Currick has been compounded of breezy (“Some spirited take-alongs for palmy seaside days”), wise (“Excess is the enemy of style, moderation the friend”), timely (“The button-up dash of December,”), knowing (terms like tubular grosgrain, Bengal striping, and pinwale cotton are casually dispensed), cautionary (“When Nehru wore it, the Nehru jacket had style”), and daring (“bold striped-cotton espadrilles are essential holiday wear”).